Skip to main content

 Measuring fairness now and in the future with help from Doughnut Economics; decoupling the housing supply and pension funds

-Avatar Caroline Whyte
+Avatar: Caroline Whyte Caroline Whyte

 While exploring how present-day actions might affect the future, evaluation methods that are holistic, taking many different aspects of success into account, will be key.
 A ‘Doughnut Economics’ approach can provide useful insights, as it includes a range of social and environmental factors and emphasises balance rather than narrowly-defined profit maximisation.